Jinay7100/Expense_Tracker/README.md

 5. Start the frontend server:

 npm start

 Access the application at http://localhost:3000.

-Usage
+## Usage

-Register an account or log in if you already have one.
+- Register an account or log in if you already have one.
-Add income sources and expenses to start tracking your finances.
+- Add income sources and expenses to start tracking your finances.
-Use the charts to visualize your spending habits.
-Edit or delete transactions as needed.
+- Edit or delete transactions as needed.
-Log out to securely end your session.
+- Log out to securely end your session.

-Contributing
+## Contributing

 Contributions are welcome!
 Please follow the contribution guidelines before submitting pull requests.

-Acknowledgments
+## Acknowledgments

 Thanks to the Django and React.js communities for their excellent documentation and resources.
 Special thanks to contributors who have helped improve this project.

-Contact
+## Contact

 For any inquiries or support, please contact jinaygada2000@gmail.com.